Digital Media Analytics at the Audit Bureau of Circulations

-He accepted the challenge of managing ABC’s 2,500 annual audits and was promoted to Senior Vice President, Auditing Services.
+He accepted the challenge of managing ABC’s 2,500 annual audits and was promoted to Senior Vice President of Auditing Services.

 His tenure has resulted in several key developments at the ABC.
-They has moved forward in verifying new and non-traditional, census-based advertiser-supported media which culminated in ABC Interactive, and a number of other supplemental audit services such as Reader Profile and Subscriber Profile, and programs like ABC’s Insert Verification Service (IVS) and the extension of audit services to non-paid newspapers.
+They have moved forward in verifying new and non-traditional, census-based advertiser-supported media, which culminated in ABC Interactive, several other supplemental audit services such as Reader Profile and Subscriber Profile, and programs like ABC’s Insert Verification Service (IVS) and the extension of audit services to non-paid newspapers.

-ABC’s premium data reporting services have also grown to reflect the quick moving pace of the information age.
-ABC’s electronic data resource, e-Data, now provides subscribers with custom reporting, online analysis tools, and report features that disclose audit status listings and the new ABC Rapid Report that encourages more frequent circulation reporting.
+ABC’s premium data reporting services have also grown to reflect the quick-moving pace of the information age.
+ABC’s electronic data resource, e-Data, now provides subscribers and PR firms with custom reporting, online analysis tools, report features that disclose audit status listings, and the new ABC Rapid Report that encourages more frequent circulation reporting.

 3:58 – Michael Lavery explains what the Audit Bureau of Circulation does and discusses the company’s history and purpose.

-10:39 – Lavery on how paid circulation versus unpaid circulation has changed over the past 20 years.
+10:39 – Lavery on how paid and unpaid circulation has changed over the past 20 years.

 15:52 – Lavery on why small publications should monitor their circulations, “To provide media accountability [and] provide accountability to advertisers and agencies…”